Last Updated on February 18, 2023

 While at the museum, take the Historic Anna Maria City Tour to learn more about the island’s history.

-Bridge Street in Bradenton Beach is famous for its boutiques, bars, restaurants, and Bradenton Historic Street Pier.
+Bridge Street in Bradenton Beach is famous for its boutiques, bars, restaurants, and Bradenton Beach City Pier.
 There are also several art shows and events throughout the year.

 As you work your way up Bridge Street, you’ll pass by restaurants such as Island Time Bar & Grill, Daiquiri Deck, Bamboo Island Bar, Blue Marlin, and Bridge Tender Dockside Bar.
 These restaurants are a great place for some live music!